 8. Answer your questions honestly and back up your responses with real-life scenarios.

 When answering questions, take a moment to think about the question and how best to respond.
 There’s no rush.
-If you’re unsure what the question means, ask the interviewer to clarify.
-The interviewer will be happy to help you out.
+If you’re unsure what the question means, ask the interviewer to repeat or rephrase the question.
 Make sure your answers are straight to the point and address the question asked.
 Always include an example of how you have done something in the past and what the final result was.
-Tell of your successes and also your failures; what you would do better next time.
+Tell of your successes and also your failures – what you would do better next time.

 9. Sell yourself and always try to turn the question to your advantage.

-Tell the interviewer of your skills, interests and past experiences as relevant to the position.
+Tell the interviewer about your skills, interests and past experiences that are relevant to the position.
 Reinforce why you want the position.
-Do not lie - the interviewer will find out one way or another if you do.
-Just remember not to be over confident or show too much attitude in answering questions.
-You want to show enthusiasm, but also that you are willing and able to learn and progress your skills with their help.
+Do not lie – the interviewer will find out one way or another if you do.
+Do not to be over confident as this can sometimes be perceived as arrogance.
+You want to show enthusiasm, but also that you are willing and able to learn and develop your skills.

 11. Once the interview is over, ask the interviewer when they expect to make a decision by.

 Again, sell yourself and your interest and let the interviewer know you will be waiting to hear from them.
 Thank the interviewer for their time and shake their hand again.